CLB56/tips_and_tricks/general.md

 autocmd VimEnter * NERDTree
 autocmd VimEnter * wincmd p

+To navigate between windows
-To switch from a window to another one use Ctrl+W and then the arrow keys.
+Ctrl+W and then the arrow keys.

+to navigate between tabs :
+:tabn         go to next tab
+:tabp         go to previous tab
+:tabfirst     go to first tab
+:tablast      go to last tab

+In NERDTree to open in a new tab you can do Ctrl + t or Ctrl + T